Nuclear Weapons Free Zones in Canada: The Later Cold War

 By the late 1960s, the Vietnam War captured the attention of the broader peace movement.
-Furthermore, relations with the Soviet Union in the 1970s were characterized mainly by detente, and the anti-nuclear movement seemed to lack some of the urgency it had once had.
+Furthermore, relations with the Soviet Union in the 1970s were characterized mainly by détente, and the anti-nuclear movement seemed to lack some of the urgency it had once had.
 Nonetheless, there was a resurgence of interest in nuclear-weapons-free zones and nuclear disarmament with the end of the Vietnam War.
 During the 1980s, relations deteriorated between the Eastern and Western Blocs following the election of Ronald Reagan as President of the United States, and interest in nuclear disarmament intensified.
-During this heightened period of tensions, Prime Minister Pierre Trudeau’s government aroused controversy by permitting the testing of nuclear-capable cruise missiles over Canadian airspace.
+During this heightened period of tensions, Prime Minister Pierre Trudeau's government aroused controversy by permitting the testing of nuclear-capable cruise missiles over Canadian airspace.
 Equally, visits by American warships to Canadian ports were controversial, as it was US Navy policy to neither confirm nor deny the presence of nuclear weapons on their vessels.
 All of that led to a revival of interest in NWFZs in Canada, although efforts made at the municipal and provincial level saw the most success.

-The NDP, having played a prominent role in the Canadian anti-nuclear movement since near the party’s inception, assumed a leadership role in the protests against cruise missile tests.
-They rejected the Trudeau government’s justification that tests were necessary to fulfill NATO obligations.
+The NDP, having played a prominent role in the Canadian anti-nuclear movement since near the party's inception, assumed a leadership role in the protests against cruise missile tests.
+They rejected the Trudeau government's justification that tests were necessary to fulfill NATO obligations.
 Indeed, the NDP had advocated for leaving the NATO alliance since around 1980.
 The Liberal Party avoided openly debating the cruise missile issue in the House of Commons.
 However, anti-nuclear sentiment persisted.
 Members of the NDP would ultimately sponsor a bill intending to declare a Canada-wide Nuclear Weapon Free Zone, though it never passed into law.